Audi S6 Insurance Rates

 Rates are averaged for all Audi S6 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a brief summary of the data covered above.
+The following list is a brief recap of the material that was covered above.

-- Drivers who may need an increased level of liability coverage will pay around $530 each year to raise limits from a minimum limit to 250/500 limits
+- Policyholders who require an increased level of liability coverage will pay approximately $530 annually to raise from 30/60 bodily injury limits to 250/500 limits

 Rate Tables and Charts